 In early 1972, Virginia Vallejo received her first offer to work on television that she accepted reluctantly due to the opposition of her family and friends.
 In due time, she become one of the most recognizable names, images and voices of the media industry in South America.

-CAREER IN THE MEDIA1972-1973: Debuts in her own section with political cartoonist “Pepón” in ¡Oiga Colombia!, Revista del Sábado (“Listen Colombia!, Saturday Night Review”), 8:00-9:00 PM.
+1972-1973: Debuts in her own section with political cartoonist “Pepón” in ¡Oiga Colombia!, Revista del Sábado (“Listen Colombia!, Saturday Night Review”), 8:00-9:00 PM.
 Directors: Carlos Lemos Simmonds and Aníbal Fernández de Soto.

 1973-1975: Co-hosts Éxitos 73, Éxitos 74 and Éxitos 75, 8:00-9:00 PM Saturday night musical, THOY Television.
 Director: Eucario Bermúdez.